Thank you! We’ve received your message and will contact you soon.

 • To make use of all the bidstream data, you need an in-house team and machine learning tools to help you manage, analyze, and parse the data (buy, Boy, is it worth it!);

-• Bidstream data is not illegal in terms of Privacy Policy, since it does not use personal identifiers;
+• Bidstream data is not illegal under the Privacy Policy, as it does not contain personal identifiers.

 • Bidstream data is a worthy alternative for the DMP, 3rd-party cookies (at its level);